Test-For-PLVMedia/GuideTestSite2/h.1mhv4uau4noj.md

 *   Copy the link to the music of your choice
 *   Open a new tab
 *   Search ‘youtube to mp3 converter’
+*   Find the first link that works
+*   Download the mp3
+*   Move the file from ‘Downloads’ to your folder in the server

 ![](images/image93.png)

-*   Find the first link that works
-*   Paste the Youtube link into the converter and click Okay or Convert

 ![](images/image53.png)

-*   Download the mp3

 ![](images/image32.png)

-*   Move the file from ‘Downloads’ to your folder in the server
-*   Import the music into your premiere project